kaanyarali1/simclr-ky2446/README.md

 ### GPUs used: A100, V100, and P100
 ### Platform: GCP and Google Colab

+All the model weights trained on this project can be found in this Google Drive Link. (https://drive.google.com/drive/folders/1eQlzkaIVSj5t8JVh5FrHRcKR45zsLNeL?usp=sharing)

 In this project, "A Simple Framework for Contrastive Learning of Visual Representations" and "Unsupervised Feature Learning via Non-Parametric Instance Discrimination" are implemented.
 Labeling data is a very challenging process since it is expensive, time-consuming and can make privacy issues.
 Recently, self-supervised learning has been heavily used to model the representation of the unlabeled data, without any human annotation.
 The goal of this project is to train the models using a self-supervised learning approach to learn good feature representations with unlabeled data and compare their performance with the models trained in fully supervised learning fashion. <br>